Games-of-Threads/TESTEX2-Emmely/README.md

 of his/her work thus self improving their own code.

 My reflection regarding point 10 is also that a daily interaction to review code also opens up for questions.
-Lets say that a programmer is in doubt of either Requirements or the solution or implementation.
+Lets say that a programmer is in doubt of either Requirements, the solution or implementation.
 A daily interaction helps clarify Requirements and technical implementation.
-In Agile we strive as much as possible for transparency and communication.
+In Agile we strive as much as possible for interaction and communication.

 > (3).
 Have A System To Capture Metrics So You Can Improve Your Processes